drj11/pypng/vision.md

 How to deal with random PNG chunks?

-# Unified metadata
+# Unified mode

 Each element of the axes list corresponds to an axis of the array.
-The type of the axis is denoted by a short string (at the moment, a single character string).
+The type of the axis is denoted by a short string
+(at the moment, a single character string).

 x - X axis
 y - Y axis